setgree/PaluckMetaSOP/README.md

 * `> install(); Skipping 6 packages not available: tibble, sessioninfo, rlang, RefManageR, metafor, dplyr`
 * upload Tar file to 'releases' page? as release 0.01 or something
 * properly integrate new data into functions (use as example in every function and then build vignette from that) -- see [this commit](https://github.com/setgree/PaluckMetaSOP/commit/fbd3901af39d456e0fbe09aa272d0f39156ca656) for details
+* upload the proper dataset, probably a nice tidy subset of the prejudice data, and eventually write a vignette using the functions on it

 ### Paper TODOs

 * Write the paper
 * document it accordingly
-* figure out an automated/easy way to collaborate with authros who prefer overleaf or github
+* figure out an automated/easy way to collaborate with authors who prefer overleaf or github
-* convert to Quarto?